Tuesday 5 November 2024

 Frequently Asked Questions (FAQs)

-Why is King Lear considered a tragedy?
+Why is Pippi Longstocking considered a classic?

 Introduction